“What’s the diagnosis?” The voice from the other side of the microscope pierces the silence.

 The sarcasm squashes any remaining self-respect into oblivion.
 Dr. Irene Haas violently pushes herself away from the double headed microscope, whirls around from her chair, and marches over to her overarching stuffed bookshelves.
 Without hesitation, she grabs a textbook, flips through several pages, then slams the tome on the shared table between the two of them.

 “Next time, be prepared when you present your cases for sign out!
 Read about this case and be prepared to tell me by the end of the day what additional studies we should order to confirm the diagnosis.”

 This is sign out, the daily routine of the surgical pathologist.
 It is here that every surgical resection or biopsy receives a diagnosis from a pathologist viewing the tissue slides under the microscope.
-All therapeutic decisions began with this diagnosis which the pathologist rendered.
-These were the events and decisions that transpired when patients were informed, “We are waiting for the results.”
+All therapeutic decisions begin with the sign out.

 Dr. Haas’ outburst prematurely ends the sign out and James quickly gathers the textbook, the stacks of slides and paperwork, and excuses himself from her office.
 Leaving the office, he bumps into Dr. Daniel Rosenthal, the chief resident.